 In an effort to “adjust the situation which brings the minor within the jurisdiction of the court or creates the probability that the minor will soon be within that jurisdiction,” the probation officer will develop a plan for the minor that can last no longer than six months.

-The program generally includes education and counseling.
+The program generally includes:

 If the minor fails to perform, the probation officer can still initiate formal petition proceedings with the juvenile court.